Aquafina-water-bottle/jp-mining-note/docs/docs/updating.md

     - option 2: use `--ignore-order` flag (i.e. `install.py --update --ignore-order`

 - if removed field:
+    - re-add the field
-    - don't do this next time, re-add the field and update
+    - don't do this next time
     - if you don't want to use the field, move field under `Comment` and run with `--ignore-order` flag

+- if renamed field:
+    - rename back to the original
+    - again with the above, don't do this next time

+- if fields are in the wrong order:
+    - either manually re-order it, or run with `--ignore-order`

+- see the [modding](modding.md#field-editing) page for more details.

 #### Simulated fields do not match expected fields
 - see above